lambdadog/emacs-nix/README.md

 }
 ```

-Fetching `emacsWithConfig` can be done however you wish.
+Fetching `emacs-nix` can be done however you wish.
 I personally
 use [niv](https://github.com/nmattia/niv) to manage my dependencies,
 but you can trivially also use `fetchGit`, `fetchGitHub` or
 `fetchTarball`.
 ### "Golden" versions of emacs
-`emacsWithConfig` provides several "golden" versions of emacs in the
+`emacs-nix` provides several "golden" versions of emacs in the
 `emacsVersions` set, so called because their patched versions should
 always be cached via CI in the `emacs-nix` Cachix cache.

-These golden versions are provided via `emacsWithConfig`'s own Niv
+These golden versions are provided via `emacs-nix`'s own Niv pins of
-pins of both Nixpkgs and the nix-community
+both Nixpkgs and the nix-community
 [emacs-overlay](https://github.com/nix-community/emacs-overlay).

 If desired, you may provide your own emacs derivation or override the